Select Page

 Calm

-Although the function of Calm is very similar to Headspace, some find the sleek interface and varied recordings more enjoyable.
-The difference between the two is minimal, and it largely comes down to preference.
+Although the function of Calm is very similar to Headspace, when comparing the two mindfulness apps, some find the sleek interface and varied recordings more enjoyable.
+The difference between the two mindfulness apps is minimal, and it largely comes down to preference.

 Calm is a great primer for establishing mindful habits within your daily routine and offers content on all mental processes ranging from creativity to sleep.